kataaksh/api-benchmark-go/README.md

 This repository contains two CLI tools written in Go:

 - **API Benchmark Tool**: Perform load testing on APIs or websites by sending concurrent HTTP requests.
-- **Portfolio CLI**: An interactive command-line portfolio showcasing your skills and projects.

 ---